Retire by stateFigures verified May 31, 2026

 Does Indiana tax Social Security and pensions?

-Indiana exempts Social Security benefits from state income tax, but income from pensions and retirement savings accounts is taxed.
-The state pairs this with low property taxes and a cost of living near the national average.
+Your Social Security is exempt from Indiana income tax.
+Your pension and retirement-account withdrawals are taxed.
+The state pairs that with low property taxes and a cost of living near the national average.

 SmartAsset